sahil-au7/sahil-au7/README.md

 - 👋 Hi, I’m SAHIL
 - 👀 I’m interested in Website Development
-- 🌱 I’m currently working MEARN stack
+- 🌱 I’m currently working on MEARN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...